The most energy efficient countries in the world

-- Energy efficiency is good for the environment.
+- It is good for the environment

-- Energy efficiency enhances quality of life.
+- Enhances quality of life

-What does it mean by being energy efficient?
+What does it mean by being ‘Energy Efficient’?

 Energy efficiency means when an appliance is using less energy to provide the same service.
 For example, a LED bulb is more efficient than a traditional halogen bulb as it uses much less electrical energy to produce the same amount of light.
 Energy efficiency is always a good idea.
 Whether it results in energy savings, depends on what we do with the money we saved.
-In some cases, efficiency savings can be offset by changes in user behaviour – the so-called ‘rebound effect’.
+In some cases, savings can be offset by changes in user behaviour – the ‘rebound effect’.
 The rebound effect is the reduction in expected gains from new technologies.

 Never the less, improving energy efficiency is a key way for reducing carbon dioxide emissions, along with energy saving and low-carbon energy sources such as renewable and carbon capture plus energy storage.

 So which are the most energy efficient countries?

 Some energy efficient countries in the world are trying hard to ensure that they can save as much money on energy, decrease as much possible energy used and their effect on the environment.
 Some countries have set their goals to becoming more energy efficient.
 Germany has been ranked the most energy efficient in the world.